casualty, auto, hazardous materials coverage, ….

 To learn more or become a member of FSPA, go online to www.floridapoolpro. com or call 941-952-9293 Independent Pool and Spa Service Association

-The benefits of IPSSAmembership go beyond sick route coverage.
+The benefits of IPSSA membership, however, go well beyond sick route coverage.

 The insurance program also covers faulty workmanship claims, meaning you are covered for damages done to equipment or tile that is being worked on, including plaster damage caused by a bad start-up procedure.
-Arrow even covers carbon monoxide related claims as well as claims for cryptosporidium, e-coli and Legionnaires disease, which other insurance plans exclude under their “communicable disease exclusion”.
+Arrow even covers carbon monoxide related claims as well as claims for cryptosporidium and e-coli which other insurance plans exclude under their “communicable disease exclusion”.

 Pool technicians are sometimes asked their opinion regarding the swimming pool condition, which can lead to claims that most companies also don’t cover.
 The IPSSA insurance program, however, includes Professional Liability coverage, that covers claims based on a faulty opinion.